gabbersepp/dev.to-posts/blog-posts/net-internals/profiler-fn-enter-leave/profiler-fn-enter-leave.md

 ![](./assets/fnenter2-paragraph.jpg)

-`naked` advices the compiler to neither insert function prologue nor the epilogue at machine code level.
+"`naked`" advices the compiler to neither insert function prologue nor the epilogue at machine code level.
 The `prologue` consists of a few lines of code that prepares the CPU registers and the stack for the use within the function while the `epilogue` is the counterpart that restores the stack and registers before the function is left.
 This means, we should write our callbacks using `inline assembler` code.
 For those who immediately think that under `x64` there is no `inline assembler`: Yes you are right.
 We will have a look at this in another blog post.
 In this I want to focus on 32 bit.

 Well, how should this assembler code look like?
 You can, of course, try it on your own.
 I took a look into the [official Microsoft example](https://github.com/Microsoft/clr-samples/blob/master/ProfilingAPI/ELTProfiler/CorProfiler.cpp#L27) to get a clue how this should work.
 For the sake of a better overview I put all the inline assembler code into an own file (named `naked32Bit.cpp`).